BUT HOW DO YOU KNOW IF IT’s OLD?

 - Check the quality of the paint.
 In most cases, depending on the manufacturer, they dip the items in paint, which makes the paint thicker.
 Today items are sprayed on with very low-quality paint and thickness.

 - 100-year-old paint would for the most part still look like last week’s paint job.

 - Check the screw or screws holding the sections/parts together.
 Older items before and around the industrial evolution were slotted screw heads, and, don’t get me wrong

 (that’s not saying the screw was not changed), but it does devalue the piece no less and could just throw you off from thinking it’s not an original.

 - They say compare the size of the part to a known authentic WHATEVER.
 The reproduction one would be a different size than the original.
 There are some reference books that will give you measurements and that’s only if you’re really concerned or paying large dollars for the item.

 Once you get used to a few simple tricks, you might have a better understanding of what to look for.
 There are more good reproductions of cast iron parts out there than the old authentic ones.
 But you will at least be armed with a few general things to look for.

 Please check out my blog on “Cast Iron Trivets” (LINK)

-By the way, small cast iron items such as banks, toy figurine, kitchen ware, skillets, anything small are good sellers, or on the other hand, just good collector items.
+By the way, small cast iron items such as banks, toy figurines, kitchenware, skillets, anything small is good sellers, or on the other hand, just good collector items.
 Just remember, collecting cast iron “anything”, doesn’t take up a lot of room.